Resolver Mapping Template Context Reference

 -

 A container for the results of this resolver.
-This field is only available to response mapping templates.
+This field is available only to response mapping templates.

 For example, if you’re resolving the